Skip to content

 Who we are

-The Association of Employment and Learning Providers (AELP) is a national membership body, proudly representing its many member organisations operating in the skills sector.
+The Association of Employment and Learning Providers (AELP) is a national membership body, proudly representing organisations operating in the skills sector.
 AELP members deliver a range of training and vocational learning – including the majority of apprenticeships as well as Skills Bootcamps, 16-19 Study Programme, Adult Education Budget and more.

 One voice, making a difference